-An EHT beamformee indicates the maximum number of EHT-LTF symbols it can receive in a 20 MHz, 40 MHz, or 80 MHz EHT sounding NDP in the Beamformee SS ≤ 80 MHz subfield in the EHT PHY Capabilities Information field in the EHT Capabilities element it transmits.
+An EHT beamformee indicates the maximum number of spatial streams [#6838, #8365] it can receive in a 20 MHz, 40 MHz, or 80 MHz EHT sounding NDP in the Beamformee (SS ≤ 80 MHz) [#7924] subfield in the EHT PHY Capabilities Information field in the EHT Capabilities element it transmits.

-An EHT beamformee shall set the Beamformee SS ≤ 80 MHz subfield to indicate a maximum number of EHT-LTF symbols of 4 or greater.
+An EHT beamformee shall set the Beamformee SS (≤ 80 MHz) [#7924] subfield to indicate a maximum number of spatial streams [#8366] of 4 or greater.

+An EHT beamformee shall set the Beamformee SS (= 160 MHz) subfield to indicate a maximum number of spatial streams of 4 or greater [#7923].

+An EHT beamformee shall set the Beamformee SS (= 320 MHz) subfield to indicate a maximum number of spatial streams of 4 or greater [#7923].

-An EHT beamformee indicates the maximum number of EHT-LTF symbols it can receive in a 160 MHz EHT sounding NDP in the Beamformee SS = 160 MHz subfield in the EHT PHY Capabilities Information field in the EHT Capabilities element it transmits.
+An EHT beamformee indicates the maximum number of spatial streams [#6839, #8367] it can receive in a 160 MHz EHT sounding NDP in the Beamformee SS (= 160 MHz) [#7924] subfield in the EHT PHY Capabilities Information field in the EHT Capabilities element it transmits.

-An EHT beamformee indicates the maximum number of EHT-LTF symbols it can receive in a 320 MHz EHT sounding NDP in the Beamformee SS = 320 MHz subfield in the EHT PHY Capabilities Information field in the EHT Capabilities element it transmits.
+An EHT beamformee indicates the maximum number of spatial streams [#6840, #8368] it can receive in a 320 MHz EHT sounding NDP in the Beamformee SS (= 320 MHz) [#7924] subfield in the EHT PHY Capabilities Information field in the EHT Capabilities element it transmits.

-An EHT beamformer shall not transmit a 20 MHz, 40 MHz, or 80 MHz EHT sounding NDP with a TXVECTOR parameter NUM_STS that is greater than the maximum number of EHT-LTF symbols indicated in the Beamformee SS ≤ 80 MHz subfield of any STA identified by a STA Info field in the preceding EHT NDP Announcement frame.
+An EHT beamformer shall not transmit a 20 MHz, 40 MHz, or 80 MHz EHT sounding NDP with a TXVECTOR parameter NUM_STS that is greater than the maximum number of spatial streams [#6841] indicated in the Beamformee (SS ≤ 80 MHz) [#7924] subfield of any STA identified by a STA Info field in the preceding EHT NDP Announcement frame.

-An EHT beamformer shall not transmit a 160 MHz EHT sounding NDP with a TXVECTOR parameter NUM_STS that is greater than the maximum number of EHT-LTF symbols indicated in the Beamformee SS = 160 MHz subfield of any STA identified by a STA Info field in the preceding EHT NDP Announcement frame.
+An EHT beamformer shall not transmit a 160 MHz EHT sounding NDP with a TXVECTOR parameter NUM_STS that is greater than the maximum number of spatial streams [#6842] indicated in the Beamformee SS (= 160 MHz) [#7924] subfield of any STA identified by a STA Info field in the preceding EHT NDP Announcement frame.

-An EHT beamformer shall not transmit a 320 MHz EHT sounding NDP with a TXVECTOR parameter NUM_STS that is greater than the maximum number of EHT-LTF symbols indicated in the Beamformee SS = 320 MHz subfield of any STA identified by a STA Info field in the preceding EHT NDP Announcement frame.
+An EHT beamformer shall not transmit a 320 MHz EHT sounding NDP with a TXVECTOR parameter NUM_STS that is greater than the maximum number of spatial streams [#6843] indicated in the Beamformee SS (= 320 MHz) [#7924] subfield of any STA identified by a STA Info field in the preceding EHT NDP Announcement frame.

+An EHT beamformer shall not transmit an EHT sounding NDP with a TXVECTOR parameter NUM_EHT_LTF that is greater than the maximum number of EHT-LTF symbols indicated in the Maximum Number Of Supported EHT-LTFs subfield of any STA identified by a STA Info field in the preceding EHT NDP Announcement frame. [#6850, #6851, #8364]

-An EHT beamformer indicates the maximum number of EHT-LTF symbols it might transmit in a 20 MHz, 40 MHz, or 80 MHz EHT sounding NDP in the Number Of Sounding Dimensions ≤ 80 MHz subfield.
+An EHT beamformer indicates the maximum number of spatial streams [#6844] it might transmit in a 20 MHz, 40 MHz, or 80 MHz EHT sounding NDP in the Number Of Sounding Dimensions (≤ 80 MHz) subfield.

-An EHT beamformer indicates the maximum number of EHT-LTF symbols it might transmit in a 160 MHz EHT sounding NDP in the Number Of Sounding Dimensions = 160 MHz subfield.
+An EHT beamformer indicates the maximum number of spatial streams [#6845] it might transmit in a 160 MHz EHT sounding NDP in the Number Of Sounding Dimensions (= 160 MHz) subfield.

-An EHT beamformer indicates the maximum number of EHT-LTF symbols it might transmit in a 320 MHz EHT sounding NDP in the Number Of Sounding Dimensions = 320 MHz subfield.
+An EHT beamformer indicates the maximum number of spatial streams [#6846] it might transmit in a 320 MHz EHT sounding NDP in the Number Of Sounding Dimensions (= 320 MHz) subfield.

-An EHT beamformer shall not transmit a 20 MHz, 40 MHz, or 80 MHz EHT sounding NDP where the number of EHT-LTF symbols exceeds the value indicated in the Number Of Sounding Dimensions ≤ 80 MHz subfield.
+An EHT beamformer shall not transmit a 20 MHz, 40 MHz, or 80 MHz EHT sounding NDP where the number of spatial streams [#6847] exceeds the value indicated in the Number Of Sounding Dimensions (≤ 80 MHz) subfield.

-An EHT beamformer shall not transmit a 160 MHz EHT sounding NDP where the number of EHT-LTF symbols exceeds the value indicated in the Number Of Sounding Dimensions = 160 MHzsubfield.
+An EHT beamformer shall not transmit a 160 MHz EHT sounding NDP where the number of spatial streams [#6848] exceeds the value indicated in the Number Of Sounding Dimensions (= 160 MHz) subfield.